WulfNovak/Rising-Or-Declining-Country-Emissions/README.md

 Project Notes:
 * For the time being, plots from the emissions_eda script are provided in the 'Plots' folder
 * Categorized development indicators are made available in the 'Data' folder
-* Some thoroughness and reasoning has been excluded to reduce the scope of the project

 The following is underway:
 * Cleaning Dataframe